cwendorf/EASI/C-ITNSExamples/Donohue/README.md

 ### Overview of this Example

-The **Donohue** documents and files analyze an example of a single-factor within-subjects design (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
+The **Donohue** files analyze an example of a single-factor within-subjects design (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
 14).
 These analyses include the following:

 - Analyses of Mutiple Variables (equivalent to one-sample analyses for each instance of a variable)
 - Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable)